kahopkin/companycommunicatorwiki/Deployment-guide.md

 1. When prompted, log in to your Azure subscription.

 1. Azure will create a "Custom deployment" based on the ARM template and ask you to fill in the template parameters.
+Please ensure that you don't use underscore (_) in any of the field values otherwise the deployment may fail.

 1. Select a subscription and resource group.
    * We recommend creating a new resource group.